-- predicates denoting source domains in domain specification structures; these concepts are designated by the corresponding lexical items of the language of the annotated primary data, such as 'book', 'student', and 'water'; - 2. predicates that characterize an event domain; lexical items from the language of the annotated data are used to designate these concepts, such as 'lift', 'carry', 'read', 'see', 'meet'; - 3. predicates corresponding to adjectives in adjectival restriction links (inside domain specification structures); lexical items from the language of the annotated data are used to designate these concepts, such as 'Chinese', 'heavy', and 'rare'; - 4. relations corresponding to prepositions in PP restriction links; prepositions from the language of the annotated data are used to designate such relations, such as 'from' and 'in'; - 5. semantic roles (in participation links and in relative clause links); for this purpose, the semantic roles defined in ISO 245617-4 (Semantic roles) are used; - 6. numerical predicates to specify absolute reference domain involvement, reference domain size, or the size of certain parts of a reference domain, or the number of repetitions or frequency of recurrence in event structures; such predicates specify a number or a range of numbers; such as '5' (formally: λx. card(x)=5, also written λx. |x|=5); "more than one", and "between 1200 and 1400"; other numerical predicates vaguely specify a numerical value, such as "many", "not much", "several", "a few", "a couple", "some", and "a little"; - predicates for specifying proportional reference domain involvement (in participant structures), such as "all", "a", "some" (for count NPs), ), "single" for (singular) proper names and singular definite descriptions; "most", and for mass NPs: "total", "all", "whole", "some-m", and "most-m"; - 8. parameters for specifying definiteness (in participant structures): "determinate" and "indeterminate" - basic units of measurement, such as 'meter', 'kilogram', 'litre', and 'hour' see ISO 24617-6 (Principles of semantic annotation), Hao et al. (2017), and ISO DIS 24617-11; for measuring temporal length the units listed in ISO 24617-1 (ISO-TimeML) are used; - 10. the operators 'division' and 'multiplication' for forming complex units; - 11. the values 'positive' and 'negative' for specifying a polarity; - 12. parameters for specifying distribution: 'collective', 'individual', 'homogeneous', 'single', 'unspecific'; - 13. parameters for specifying individuation: 'count', 'mass', and ''count'/parts'; - 14. parameters for specifying exhaustiveness: 'exhaustive', 'non-exhaustive';
+- 1. predicates denoting source domains in domain specification structures; these concepts correspond to the meanings of lexical items (in particular NP head nouns) of the language of the primary data, such as 'book', 'student', and 'water'; - 2. predicates that characterize an event domain, corresponding to the meanings of verbs and other lexical items of the language of the primary data, such as 'lift', 'carry', 'read', 'see', 'meet'; - 3. predicates corresponding to the meanings of adjectives in adjectival restriction links (inside domain specification structures); lexical items from the language of the annotated data are used to designate these concepts, such as 'Chinese', 'heavy', and 'rare'; - 4. relations corresponding to meanings of prepositions in PPs, such as 'from' and 'in'; - 5. semantic roles (in participation links and in relative clause links); for this purpose, the semantic roles defined in ISO 245617-4 (Semantic roles) are used; - predicates for specifying proportional reference domain involvement, such as "most", "all", "some" (for count NPs),), "single" for (singular) proper names and singular definite descriptions; "half"; and for mass NPs: "total", "whole", "some-m", and "most-m"; - non-numerical predicates for specifying reference domain involvement, reference domain size, or the size of certain parts of a reference domain, corresponding to the meanings of lexical items like "many", "much", "several", "few", and "(a) little"; - 8. parameters for specifying definiteness (in participant structures): "determinate" and "indeterminate" - basic units of measurement, such as 'meter', 'kilogram', 'litre', and 'hour' see ISO 24617-6 (Principles of semantic annotation), Hao et al. (2017), and ISO DIS 24617-11; for measuring temporal length the units listed in ISO 24617-1 (ISO-TimeML) are used; - 10. the operators 'division' and 'multiplication' for forming complex units; - 11. the values 'positive' and 'narrow-negative and 'wide-negative'' for specifying a polarity; - 12. parameters for specifying distribution: 'collective', 'individual', 'parts, 'single', 'unspecific'; - 13. parameters for specifying individuation: 'count', 'mass', and ''count'/parts'; - 14. parameters for specifying exhaustiveness: 'exhaustive', 'non-exhaustive'; - 15. parameters for specifying event scope: 'wide', 'narrow', and 'free'; - 16. ordering relations for specifying relative scopes of sets of participants (in participant scope links): 'wider', 'equal', 'dual', and 'unscoped';

-- 15. parameters for specifying event scope: 'wide' and 'narrow'; - 16. ordering relations for specifying relative scopes of sets of participants (in participant scope links): 'wider', ' 'dual', and 'unscoped'; - 17. parameters for specifying whether scope inversion occurs (in PP modification): 'inverse' or 'linear' (default value).
+17. parameters for specifying whether scope inversion occurs (in PP modification): 'inverse' or 'linear' (default value).